Barry Penhale

 Barry Lloyd Penhale is an Ontario historian and publisher.

 Career

 Penhale has worked as a journalist and a publisher, initially working as a sports broadcaster and later working for the Canadian Broadcasting Corporation and TVO.
 Penhale was a pioneer of Canadian wrestling journalism writing for Wrestling as You Like It magazine, broadcasting a weekly radio show, and also a television show for Northland Wrestling.
 Later in his career, he presented Sketches of Our Town, a television show with 32 episodes.

 Penhale founded Natural Heritage Books before it merged into Dundurn Press.
-In the 1960's Penhale launched The Outdoorsman magazine.
+In the 1960s, Penhale launched The Outdoorsman magazine.

 In 2019, he was awarded the 2018 Ontario Historical Society's Lifetime Achievement Award.
 He is a recipient of the Queen’s Diamond Jubilee Medal, and in 2016, was given the Ontario Black History Society’s Harriet Tubman Award.